hoytman/RoseTemplateV1/README.md

     - P3: the numeric amount.
 - icon: a visual icon that wil appear near the item's text.

+### openShop()
+- Opens the shop view, whihc allows you to buy inventory items.

+### openInventory()
+- Opens an inventory page, that shows all of the items that you have bought.

 ## High Score